cdrajb/OctopusGraphQL/README.md

 (I think I may have based it on code I found elsewhere, so apologies if you recognise it!
 Let me know and I'll credit you)

 IOG_check_rates.py will check the half-hour periods between specific start and end times, and report whether they are to be charged at peak or off-peak rate.
-(Note that it may take a while, sometimes a few days, before the rates are updated)
+(Note that it may take a while, sometimes a few days, before the rates are updated to reflect IOG dispatches)

 octo_account.py uses the Octopus API (not GraphQL) to report your account details